eric-lgonz/Enterprise-Network-Expansion/README.md

 <img src = "https://github.com/eric-lgonz/Enterprise-Network-Expansion/blob/main/assets/Part%205%20-%2011.png">
 <img src = "https://github.com/eric-lgonz/Enterprise-Network-Expansion/blob/main/assets/Part%205%20-%2012.png">

-And now we can re-enable the interfaces by using the <code>no shutdown</code> command.
-On Packet Tracer, the lights might show up as amber instead of green, but this is just a visual bug.
+We can now re-enable the interfaces by using the <code>no shutdown</code> command.
+In Packet Tracer, the lights may appear amber instead of green, but this is just a visual bug.

 And that's all for this part of the project!
 In the next section, we will be connecting our switch block to the core network.